 - We have various clubs available to all children. - We have spare classrooms across the school which are utilised as quieter rooms for the purpose of specific interventions. - The Heron Room is an amazing Resource, opened in 2017 it was funded by friends and Trustees of the school.
-It is a quiet reflective space where children can go if they need time to talk or some specific work to improve their own Wellbeing. - 18.
-How will Children and Young People be supported during transitions? (when moving to another setting/ school/ college or between classes/ groups in the school) - Pupils with SEND have additional visits put in place for transition between nursery/primary/secondary school and you are able to accompany your child on these visits if you wish. - Pupils with specific difficulties with transition/change have additional support put in place each year such as extra meetings with their new teacher which you are encouraged to attend.
+It is a quiet reflective space where children can go if they need time to talk or some specific work to improve their own Wellbeing. - Specific resources such as chrome books, dictaphones, intervention programmes, lego sets, sensory resources etc are available to support children with specific needs - 18.
+How will Children and Young People be supported during transitions? (when moving to another setting/ school/ college or between classes/ groups in the school)

+- Pupils with SEND have additional visits put in place for transition between nursery/primary/secondary school and you are able to accompany your child on these visits if you wish. - Pupils with specific difficulties with transition/change have additional support put in place each year such as extra meetings with their new teacher which you are encouraged to attend.